revolalex/JavaScript-Brick-Breaker-Game/README.md

 # JavaScript-Brick-Breaker-Game
- /This game is made in an HTML canvas in Javascript
+ This game is made in an HTML canvas in Javascript
 - DOM
 - Listener
 - Draw